ml-archive/keychain/README.md

 > `drop --run keychain:generate_token user@email.com`

 ## Tokens
-There are three types of tokens used by JWTKeychain: refresh tokens, API access tokens, and password reset tokens.
+There are three types of tokens used by Keychain: refresh tokens, API access tokens, and password reset tokens.

 Both refresh and access tokens should be included in the `Authorization` header for each request they are needed for, as follows: `Authorization: Bearer TOKEN` (where `TOKEN` is replaced with the actual token string).